RDorville/EP1000/3DPrinting/3D_printing.md

 References:

 1. [DFab Notes on 3D Printing](https://skeatz.github.io/DigitalFab-PrototypingFundamentals/files/05-3dprint.html) on Mr. Steven Chew's site.
-2. [Fablab Teaching Notes](https://esp.sp.edu.sg/webapps/blackboard/content/listContentEditable.jsp?content_id=_1826847_1&course_id=_51997_1) for 3D Printing can be found at ESP: [My Community > Fablab@SP > Fab Lab Skill-set Training > 3D printers](https://esp.sp.edu.sg/webapps/blackboard/content/listContentEditable.jsp?content_id=_1826847_1&course_id=_51997_1)
+2. Fablab Teaching Notes at [ESP](https://esp.sp.edu.sg) > My Community > Fablab@SP

 ## A Brief Look at 3D Printing

 ### What can be 3D Printed

 * Almost anything or an object that you can imaging:
-    * If you can draw it or model it, you can most surely 3D print it (so that's why we learnt Fusion 360!).
+    * If you can draw it or model it, you can most surely 3D print it (so that's why we learn Fusion 360!).
     * Also, items that are not normally created using using [subtractive manufacturing](https://en.wikipedia.org/wiki/Machining), can be 3D printed (more about this later)

 ![3D Printed Objects](images/0901_3dprintedobjects.png)

 ### 3D Printers at Fablab@SP

 * The Fablab@SP currently has the following 3D printers which are available for use by qualified students, staff and members.
-Here is a simple comparison of their sizes and qualitites:
+Here is a simple comparison of their sizes and qualities:

 |Printer| Ultimaker 2+ | Cubicon Style 3DP-2105 |MBot 3D Grid 4 |
 |:------|:-------------|:-----------------------|:--------------------------|